 - Allow it to settle for 10 to 30 minutes.

-- Scrub the soap scum and dirt away using an old toothbrush.
+- Scrub the soap scum and dirt away needing an old toothbrush.

 - Using the magic eraser, go over any troublesome spots.

-- Wet a sponge and swab the track.
+- Use a sponge and swab the track.

-- Begin by saturating the toilet bowl with toilet cleaner.
-Pour a cup of vinegar into the toilet bowl if you’re using it instead of toilet cleaning.
+- Begin by saturating the toilet bowl with toilet cleaner. pour a cup of vinegar into the toilet bowl if you’re needing it instead of toilet cleaning.
 Swish the cleaner about the bowl quickly with a brush.

 - While the cleaner is working its way inside the toilet, spray the outside with an all-purpose disinfectant.
 If the toilet is particularly filthy, give it a quick clean down with paper towels before tossing them in the garbage.